joymon/prayerbook/readme.md

 2. Dowload the source code as zip file by clicking on below link.
  1. https://github.com/joymon/PrayerBook/archive/master.zip

+# Development

+- Added .devcontainer support.
+Use it to avoid environment setup issues.

 # Build

 1. Run the command `npm install`